 Published: 20 May 2022

-Public Health Wales is working with the UK Health Security Agency (UKHSA), Public Health Scotland, and Public Health Agency Northern Ireland to respond to UK cases of monkeypox.
+Public Health Wales is working with the UK Health Security Agency (UKHSA), Public Health Scotland, and Public Health Agency Northern Ireland to respond to UK cases of mpox.

-There are currently no cases of monkeypox identified in Wales.
+There are currently no cases of mpox identified in Wales.

 Richard Firth, Consultant in Health Protection for Public Health Wales, said:

-“We are working closely with our UK partners to monitor and respond to cases of monkeypox in the UK.
-Monkeypox is a rare disease that has been reported mainly in central and West African countries.
+“We are working closely with our UK partners to monitor and respond to cases of mpox in the UK.
+Mpox is a rare disease that has been reported mainly in central and West African countries.
 No cases have so far been identified in Wales.

-Initial symptoms of monkeypox include fever, headache, muscle aches, backache, swollen lymph nodes, chills and exhaustion.
+Initial symptoms of mpox include fever, headache, muscle aches, backache, swollen lymph nodes, chills and exhaustion.

 A rash can develop, often beginning on the face, then spreading to other parts of the body, particularly the hands and feet.